idptools/dodo/docs/algorithm.md

 : AlphaFold's own per-residue confidence, from the B-factor column.
 An explicit opt-in — the density method was found to draw better boundaries.

-`metapredict`
-: Sequence-only disorder prediction.
-The backup, and the only option with no structure at all.

 `auto`
 : `density` for all-atom input, `contact` for CA-only input, where a pair count cannot be compared against the tuned threshold.
 It reports which it chose.
 It deliberately never picks `plddt`.